 There are a few different ways you can find old emails in Office 365.
 Chances are, your old mail is either archived or recently deleted.

-However, if you can’t find your old emails, you can try changing the retention policy or recovering them from a backup.
+However, if you can’t find your old emails, you can try changing the retention policy or repairing deleted messages using recovery software or recovering them from a backup.

 Frequently Asked Questions